RJPearson94/terraform-provider-twilio/docs/data-sources/taskrouter_activities.md

 ---

-A `activity` block supports the following:
+An `activity` block supports the following:

 - `sid` - The SID of the activity
 - `friendly_name` - The name of the activity